Frequently Asked Questions

 Do I need a high school diploma to attend Rose State College?

 No, you do not need a high school diploma to attend Rose State College.
 You can earn a Provisional High School diploma simply by earning 30 college credit hours.
-More information about this can be found in the college catalog.
+More information about this can be found in the college catalog, page 7.

 I never took the ACT test.
 What do I do?

 The ACT is not required for admission to Rose State College.
-If you have not taken an ACT, you will need to take the Compass.
-The Compass is offered for free at Rose State in the Testing Center.
+If you have not taken an ACT, you will need to take the COMPASS Assessment.
+The COMPASS is offered for free at Rose State in the Student Services Building Testing Center.
 You do not need an appointment to take the test but you do need to be admitted to the college.

 If you are still in High School, please consider taking the ACT in order to be qualified for certain scholarships.